aguang/spine_orthologs/UPDATES.md

+# 10/26/23

+ * OrthoFinder and transdecoder finished running, analyzing on R now.

 # 10/16/23

  * Script for transdecoder for ET transcriptome to convert to proteome.
 We only do the pfam search for now but can add in blastp later.